xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

  * Understand how to draw on the screen
  * Understand how to track the user's finger

-We create an empty project and check that it runs.
-Then we modify the `res/layout/activity_my.xml` file, removing the standard "hello world" view and replacing it with a custom view.
+We create an empty project and check that it shows a "hello world" on our device.
+Then we modify the `res/layout/activity_my.xml` file, removing the standard "hello world" view and replacing it with a custom view (see line 7 in next listing).

-{lang="xml"}
+{lang="xml", line-numbers=on}
 ~~~~~
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools"